rjb4standards/REA-Products/SBOMVDR_JSON/README.md

 <h1>SBOM Vulnerability Disclosure Report (SBOM VDR)</h1>
 <p>
-The main difference between the SBOM VDR and CDXVEX reporting formats is that CDXVEX reports on only those software components that have known, reported vulnerabilities, using an <b>implicit</b> model where only those components that have vulnerabilities are listed in the report and components that have no vulnerabilities are not listed in a CDXVEX report.
+The main difference between the SBOM VDR and CDXVEX reporting formats is that CDXVEX reports on only those software components that have known, reported vulnerabilities, using an <b>implicit</b> model, which means software components that have no reported vulnerabilities are not listed in a CDXVEX report.
-  SBOM VDR reports on the vulnerability status of all software components listed in an SBOM, including those components that have no reported vulnerabilities, using an <b>explicit</b> model showing the vulnerability search result status of each SBOM component.
+  SBOM VDR reports on the vulnerability status of all software components listed in an SBOM, using an <b>explicit</b> model which provides the vulnerability status for components that have no reported vulnerabilities, and those that do have reported vulnerabilities.
-Th explicit model provides software consumers with proof that a software vendor did indeed check every component in an SBOM for vulnerabilities, providing a high degree of conffience in the trustworthiness of a software product
+Th explicit model provides software consumers with proof that a software vendor did indeed check every component in an SBOM for vulnerabilities, providing a high degree of confidence in the trustworthiness of a software product.
   </p>